HyNTP: A Distributed Hybrid Algorithm for Time Synchronization: Comparisons

-\ifbool{two_col}{ In this section we compare our algorithm to several contemporary consensus-based clock synchronization algorithms from the literature through a numerical example.
-In particular, we consider a four agent setting and simulate each algorithm presented in \cite{carli2008pi} (PI-Consensus), \cite{bolognani2015randomized} (RandSync), and \cite{7} (Average TimeSync) to our hybrid algorithm HyNTP as in (\ref{eqn:cl_hysys}).
+\ifbool{two_col}{ In this section, we compare our algorithm to several consensus-based clock synchronization algorithms from the literature through a numerical example.
+We consider a four agent setting and simulate each algorithm presented in \cite{carli2008pi} (PI-Consensus), \cite{bolognani2015randomized} (RandSync), and \cite{7} (Average TimeSync) to our hybrid algorithm HyNTP as in (\ref{eqn:cl_hysys}).

 Consider $N = 4$ agents with clock dynamics as in (\ref{eqn:clk_dynamics1}) and (\ref{eqn:clk_dynamics2}) over a strongly connected graph with the following adjacency matrix \ifbool{two_col}{ $\DG_A = [0, 1 , 0 , 1],$ $[1 , 0 , 1 , 0],$ $[0 , 1 , 0 , 1],$ $[1 , 0 , 1 , 0]$ }{ }